 Yayoi Kusama is one of the world’s most important contemporary artists.
-In April 2021, the Gropius Bau will devote the first comprehensive retrospective in Germany to Kusama’s work.
-Presented across almost 3000 m², the exhibition will offer an overview of the key periods in her oeuvre, which spans more than 70 years, and feature a number of current works as well as a newly realised Infinity Mirror Room.
+The Gropius Bau devoted the first comprehensive retrospective in Germany to Kusama’s work.
+Presented across almost 3000 m², the exhibition offered an overview of the key periods in her oeuvre, which spans more than 70 years, and featured a number of current works as well as a newly realised Infinity Mirror Room.

 Yayoi Kusama, “Infinity Mirror Room – Phalli’s Field”, 1965